i4o-oss/catalystui/README.md

 Catalyst UI is a component library built on top of Radix UI Primitives styled with Tailwind CSS made to make prototyping faster.

+> **Note:** This project is NOT the Catalyst that Adam Wathan talked about in his keynote at Tailwind Connect 2023.
+This project is not affiliated with Tailwind Labs and Radix UI (and by extension WorkOS) in any way.

 ## Documentation

 For full documentation and a complete list of components, visit [catalyst-ui.com](https://catalyst-ui.com/)